jhj0517/flutter_template_base/README.md

 There're 4 prompts for the brick.
 1. `project_name` : Project name.
 2. `org_name` : Organization name like `com.example`.
 3. `application_id` : App id after the organization name.
+Used on multiple platforms with `org_name`.
 4. `description` : Project description.

 # How to Make & Use Template